mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 **Hosting & Shared Responsibility Models**

-IaaS - Greater control and access from the OS level and up
+IaaS - Greater control and access from the OS level and up - your workload/may require this level of control
   - client responsible for   - OS, runtime, apps, functions
   - provider responsible for - infra
 PaaS - Less control and access alongside, lower admin overhead